CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

 7. The component framework project should be created successfully.

     ![](images/L02/image4.png)

+    >**Note:** When installing dependencies, you might see warnings like:

+    npm WARN deprecated @babel/plugin-proposal-object-rest-spread

+    npm WARN deprecated rimraf@3.0.2

+    npm WARN deprecated eslint@8.57.1

+    These warnings mean that some packages are outdated or no longer updated.
+You can safely ignore them as they won't affect how the project works.

 8. Run the command below to open the project.
     ```